 I grew up surrounded by – indeed, immersed in – books and music.
 The latter became my career while the former remained an essential part of my life.

 Writing developed initially as an ancillary to my performing and music teaching.
-I contributed regularly to The Recorder, the de facto national journal for Early Music, from its first issue in 1984, going on to edit it and to write for many other journals including Sounds Australian and Music Forum (for more on my musical work, visit my older site).
+I contributed regularly to The Recorder, the de facto national journal for Early Music, from its first issue in 1984, going on to edit it and to write for many other journals including Sounds Australian and Music Forum.
 As I realised that I enjoyed writing for its own sake, I gradually took it in other directions.

 My interests have always been broad.
 I have read widely in science (especially its history), religion and philosophy; fantasy and SF; and literary fiction.
 I find most naturalistic fiction dull but believe that a good children’s book is a good book and enjoy historical fiction, police procedurals and thrillers.
 All of this made it natural for me to take up reviewing for my local newspaper, the Townsville Bulletin (2004-2011), when time became available.
 I have also contributed book reviews to LiNQ, Viewpoint, The Australian Rationalist, The Helix and other publications.
 A little later I became the editor of Waves, a monthly newsletter for the Reef HQ Volunteers Association, a role which ended when I parted company with Reef HQ over Abbot Point in 2014.

-In the same transformative period I learned enough about HTML to create my first personal web site in 2004 and since then have created and managed sites for others.
+In the same transformative period I learned enough coding to create my first personal web site in 2004 and since then I have created and managed sites for others.